anza-xyz/agave/docs/src/cli/install.md

 ### Prerequisites

-Before building from source, or developing Solana programs, make sure to install the following prerequisites:
+Install the following prerequisites before building from source or developing Solana programs:

 #### For Debian and Other Linux Distributions: